 Tight toe box

-You can always trust Adidas to come up with the goods when it comes to performance enhancing, and technically engineered training shoes and their Outdoor Terrex Swift R2 GTX waterproof running shoe certainly does just that.
+You can always trust Adidas to come up with the goods when it comes to performance-enhancing, and technically engineered training shoes, and their Outdoor Terrex Swift R2 GTX waterproof running shoe certainly does just that.
 Besides the fact that they look pretty awesome too, they are more than up to the task of supporting you on your outdoor winter weather runs no matter what the terrain or conditions.
-With a synthetic toe and a super hard wearing rubber sole, they also have a fully Gore-Tex lining which provides that all-important water resistance.
+With a synthetic toe and a super hard-wearing rubber sole, they also have a fully Gore-Tex lining which provides that all-important water resistance.
 Internally these runners have a mesh lining which provides an extra layer of luxurious comfort as well as breathability.
 Lightweight EVA technology is also adopted in the midsole, so the comfort of your feet is taken care of throughout with this thoughtfully designed waterproof running shoe.
 They also feature adiPRENE in the midsole which helps to prevent injury and slip-ups when you’re navigating uneven and slippery surfaces.
 Overall, the Adidas Outdoor Terrex Swift R2 GTX delivers the ultimate ventilated atmosphere so that your feet stay not only dry from those outside elements but also fresh and comfortable inside your shoe.

 All that, of course, comes at a premium price, which is why we’ve awarded this trainer our Premium Pick in this best waterproof running shoes review but we think they’re well worth the investment and are reasonably confident you’ll fall in love with them too.
-They’re stylish and capable shoes that really do deliver reliable performance and high level of durability.
+They’re stylish and capable shoes that really do deliver reliable performance and a high level of durability.
 The advanced waterproof membrane is really what sets this shoe apart from the competition though and is an excellent choice for the serious runners among you.
 This is one trail shoe that will support you technically no matter how rough or wet those underfoot conditions might be.
 For more similar footwear, check out our guide to the best Gore Tex running shoes.

 Inclusion of traction rubber provides excellent multi-surface grip